Explore the Northshore Spring/Summer 2023

 4. Al Fresco Dining

 Plenty of restaurants on the Northshore offer plenty of fresh food and fresh air, with casual outdoor dining for every type of fare.
 LOLA in Covington has a beautiful deck area adjacent to a vintage dining car.
-The Abita Brew Pub in Abita Springs, Mattina Bella in Covington or Old Rail Brewing Co. and Pyre BBQ in Mandeville all offer outdoor dining near the Tammany Trace hike and bike trail.
-Middendorf's in Slidell and The Shack in Covington both have plenty of play space for the kiddos.
+The Abita Brew Pub in Abita Springs, Mattina Bella in Covington or Spoke & Barrel Eatery and Pyre BBQ in Mandeville all offer outdoor dining near the Tammany Trace hike and bike trail.
+Middendorf's and GilliGil's Island in Slidell both have plenty of play space for the kiddos.

 Woman holding food at Liz's Where Y'at Diner